 Authorship is Good for Health

 We know from lots of research that feeling we are in control of our lives is necessary for health.
-Those who feel in control live longer, make fewer visits to the doctor, and have fewer health complaints.
+Those who feel in control live longer, make fewer visits to the doctor and have fewer health complaints.

 As we mentioned in the introduction, it may be that believing that I am the author of my life is an illusion.
 But this doesn’t make it a bad thing (FYI an illusion is not something that is untrue.
 An illusion is something that doesn’t appear as it is, such as a magic trick).
 There’s even a theory in psychology called “positive illusion”.
 This theory says that an individual thinks more highly of himself or herself than others do.
 I believe that I am a firm decision-maker—a good thing.
-But my partner says I’m stubborn, and my neighbors say I’m pig-headed.
+But my partner says I’m stubborn, and my neighbours say I’m pig-headed.
 According to research, those with positive illusions (not delusions) are healthier than those who don’t think highly of themselves.

 The Story We Tell Ourselves

 Perhaps the best way to be the active author of your life is to be aware of the story you tell yourself of who you are and how you fit in the world around you.
 We’ve talked many times in the online program of the work of psychologist Dan McAdams who says we are the story we tell ourselves.
 If the way you make sense of your life is that you are a victim who has no power, that becomes your reality.
-If the way you make sense of your life is that you know yourself, have goals, and are quite capable of making choices, then that’s your reality.
+If the way you make sense of your life is that you know yourself, have goals and are quite capable of making choices, then that’s your reality.
 It depends on the story.

 Daniel Dennett, a philosopher who is well versed in brain science (and works closely with psychologists and computer engineers), argues that our “self” is a “center of narrative gravity”.
 According to Dennett, our personal narrative of who we are dictates how we make self of ourselves.
 In his words, “Our tales are spun, but for the most part, we don’t spin them; they spin us”.
 Interestingly, Dennett (unlike McAdams) doesn’t believe that each of us has a “self” who makes decisions.
 He says this is an illusion.
 Still, as we’ve discovered, positive illusions are good for our health.